sujay0399/Lox/README.md

 - [ ] Implement networking libraries(possibly in C).

 #### CREDITS
-This started out as my follow through of the code from Bob Nystrom amazing book called [craftinginterpreters](http://craftinginterpreters.com/) which avaliable online for free.
+This started out as my follow through of the code from Bob Nystrom's amazing book called [craftinginterpreters](http://craftinginterpreters.com/) which avaliable online for free.
+In this book he explains how to build a programming language from scratch without using any external tools like lex, yacc, ANTLR etc.